Join the Global Breast Cancer Movement

 Menopause

 The ending of the normal menstrual cycle in women.
-It occurs most often in the late forties or early fifties.
+It occurs most often in the late 40s or early 50s.

 Metabolized

-Spread of cancer to other organs through the lymphatic and/or circulatory system.
+When cancer cells spread to other organs through the lymphatic and/or circulatory system.

 Microcalcifications

-Small, clustered deposits of calcium in the breast, which may be seen on a mammogram.
+Small, clustered deposits of calcium in the breast that may be seen on a mammogram.
 These may or may not be related to breast cancer.
-About 20 to 25 percent are associated with breast cancer.

 Modified Radical Mastectomy

-Surgical removal of the breast, the lining of the chest muscles and some of the lymph nodes in the armpit.
+Surgical removal of the breast, the lining of the chest muscles and some of the lymph nodes in the underarm area.
 Used to treat early and locally advanced breast cancer.

 Monoclonal Antibodies